mahdeslami11/pyannote-audio/tutorials/feature-extraction/README.md

       duration: 0.025               # one 25ms-long windows
       step: 0.010                   # and a step of 10ms
       sample_rate: 16000
 ```

 ## Extraction
 ([↑up to table of contents](#table-of-contents))

-The following command will extract features for all files the `TV` protocol of the ETAPE database.
+The following command will extract features for all files of the `MixHeadset` protocol of the AMI database.

 ```bash
 $ export EXPERIMENT_DIR=tutorials/feature-extraction